Betoken/Whitepaper/BetokenWhitepaper.md

 Compared to ICONOMI and Melon, where you have to bootstrap a new hedge fund completely on your own, Betoken is much more beginner-friendly.
 It's the difference between getting a job at a well-established company and starting your own company.
 This trait facilitates the inflow of new managers into the Incentivized Meritocracy, which is essential to keeping Betoken's model effective in making decisions.

-#### 1.3.4 Reduction of Operational Costs
+#### 1.3.4 Cost-effective
-Crypto fund managers and individual investors will become ultra-aware and over-burdened by one major painful oversight: operations.
-The process of buying, selling and storing cryptocurrency is not for the light hearted.
-There’s managing exchanges and OTC partners, setting up digital wallets, ensuring a foolproof custody process and tracking activities.

-If you want a portfolio of 10 cryptoassets, it would take a couple of hours at least to just execute that portfolio.
-If you sign up for a centralized exchange on day 1, you have 100 ETH and want to put 10 ETH in 10 assets, that’s a three-hour process of signing up on exchanges, purchasing assets, registering your identity, actually getting your ethers, transferring your ethers, waiting for however long it takes for confirmation, then trading on a crypto-to-crypto order book, and then having to pull all those off the exchanges if you want to be secure.

-This requires focus, time, energy, patience and resources.
-Fantasies of patient, thoughtful investing will be obliterated by the grind of producing tax-tracking spreadsheets and digital wallet management.
-It’s a complete disaster from a user experience perspective.
-Betoken will focus on making investing in crypto as simple as deposit-and-profit, so that research and due diligence is done by managers in their stead.
-Betoken’s users just instantly gain exposure to a portfolio of cryptoassets.
-It’s way easier.

-We expect a wave of third party resources to service the funds and individual investors that want to stay in business.
-We want to be part of this new wave of services by **automating the whole buying, selling and reporting process**.
-Facilitating the collection, consolidation and sharing of data for reporting, risk management and supervisory purposes is also one of the potential key benefits of Betoken.
+One major painful oversight for crypto fund managers and individual investors is operations.
+We aim to be part of a new wave of tools to service funds and individual investors by **automating the whole buying, selling and reporting process**.
+Facilitating the collection, consolidation and sharing of data for taxe and legal purposes is also one of the potential key benefits of Betoken.

 ### 1.4 Potential challenges